Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • harder handling at future appointments

-Dogs that are not introduced gently to grooming routines early may also become more resistant over time.
+Dogs that aren’t gradually introduced to grooming routines early could also develop difficult-to-groom over time.

 Weekly Grooming Checklist

-• Check behind the ears and under the collar
+• Examine behind the ears and below the collar.

-• Look for early tangles before they become mats
+• Be on the lookout for early tangles before they turn into mats

 F1 vs F1B Bernedoodle Personality

-An F1 may feel a bit more balanced or a little more Bernese-leaning in some lines.
-An F1B may feel more Poodle-influenced in energy, responsiveness, and coat-related handling needs.
-Parents, socialization, and the individual dog still matter more than the label alone.
+An F1 could feel a bit more balanced or more Bernese-influenced in certain lines.
+An F1B could feel more Poodle-influenced in terms of energy, responsiveness, and handling requirements related to coats.
+Socialization, parents, and the dog’s personality are still more important than just the label.

-Many F1B Bernedoodles need both movement and mental engagement.
-Without enough structure, they often create their own entertainment, and owners may not enjoy the result.
+Many F1B require both motion and mental stimulation.
+If they lack structure, they usually generate their own entertainment and owners might not like the results.

 • sniff walks